elijah-potter/blog/posts/a_case_for_procrastination.md

 I believe this is partly why interpreted languages are so beginner-friendly (other than the high level of abstraction they typically provide).
 Newcomers to programming spend most of their time on syntactic issues and simple runtime errors.
 By making micro-iterations happen as fast as possible, you make these issues less annoying to deal with.

+### Procrastination

+If you are in university (like I currently am), or any other level of education, it can actually be at beneficial to hold off on doing your homework.
+It is not uncommon (at least in my experience) for the project or paper requirements to change at the last minute.
+Some of your peers may choose to complete the project or paper as soon as possible.
+If this is the case, you may benefit from their experience.
+If a certain chain of logic or analysis is confusing or misleading, they can warn you to avoid losing time.
+Assuming they are willing, they can also provide insightful feedback on your work mid-way through your writing or study process.

 ## Conclusion